MGA Admissions Information

 Please do not submit hard copies of transcripts.
 Only applicants offered admission to the program will be required to submit hard copies of their transcripts.

-Applicants who attended universities outside of North America must provide notarized English translations to accompany all documentation not written in English.
 If academic records do not reflect the completion of studies in progress, official final academic records indicating that the degree has been conferred must be submitted to us as soon as possible and before admission can be finalized.
 Instructions about clearing these conditions are found on the offer of admission.

 Two Letters of Recommendation